damirkusar/generator-leptir-angular-material/README.md

+# DEPRECATED - NOT UNDER DEVELOPMENT ANYMORE

-# Leptir - the yeoman-generator for professional AngularJS apps
+## Leptir - the yeoman-generator for professional AngularJS apps

 Leptir means in croatian language Butterfly.